-- A. Recognize that action at official legal meetings is binding and that he or she alone cannot bind the Council outside of such meetings. - B. Not make statements or promises of how he or she will vote on matters that will come before the Council until he or she has had an opportunity to hear the pros and cons of the issue during a Council meeting. - C. Uphold the intent of executive session and respect the privileged communication that exists in executive session. - D. Make decisions only after all facts on a question have been presented and discussed. - E. Treat with respect the rights of all members of the Council despite differences of opinion.
+- a.
+Recognize that action at official legal meetings is binding and that he or she alone cannot bind the Council outside of such meetings. - b.
+Not make any statements or promises of how he or she will vote on matters that will not come before the Council until he or she had an opportunity to hear the pros and cons of the issue during a Council meeting. - c.
+Uphold the intent of executive session and respect the privileged communication that exists in executive session.